 The Charity plays an important role in the Coastal Schools Partnership (CSP), an organisation that brings together the maintained and independent schools in Eastbourne and the surrounding area.
-The Annual Report describes the CSP's activities: a full programme has been possible once again.
+The Annual Report describes the CSP's activities.
 I am particularly proud of the Maths homework club run by some of our Year 12 pupils for Willingdon Community School.
-Our pupils provided 1:1 support to 27 Year 11 pupils from Willingdon, 25 of whom saw an improvement over their predicted grades, with 7 achieving Grade 9.
+Our pupils provided 1:1 support to 14 Year 11 pupils from Willingdon, 12 of whom saw an improvement over their predicted grades, with ten achieving Grade 7-9.